extism/extism/README.md

 - web applications
 - & much more...

+# Supported Targets

+We currently provide releases for the following targets:

+- aarch64-apple-darwin
+- aarch64-unknown-linux-gnu
+- aarch64-unknown-linux-musl
+- x86_64-apple-darwin
+- x86_64-pc-windows-gnu
+- x86_64-pc-windows-msvc
+- x86_64-unknown-linux-gnu
+- x86_64-unknown-linux-musl

+For Android we suggest taking a look at the [Chicory SDK](https://github.com/extism/chicory-sdk) for a pure Java Extism runtime.

 # Run WebAssembly In Your App

 Pick a SDK to import into your program, and refer to the documentation to get